s341507/data2410-portfolio2/docs/rapport.md

 Reload privilege tables now?
 [Y/n] y
 ```

-The only notable difference between the guide and what we did was that we set the root password to '123', in stead of 'rootDBpass.

 After we set the root password, it was time to create the database by running the commands in the following block of code:

 ```bash